 The use of social media for the reporting of the proceedings is permitted during public Council meetings as long as this causes no disruption to the running of meeting.
 In line with national legislation, the filming and recording of public meetings is also permitted, again provided the activity does not disrupt proceedings.
 Anyone wishing to do so is asked to inform the Democratic Services Team on 0151 934 2067, 24 hours in advance to ensure any necessary arrangements can be made.

 This will include arrangements to inform the relevant committee members, any speakers and the public present.
 Media enquiries should be directed to the Communications Team via 0345 140 0845 while filming requests from the public should be directed to the Democratic Services Team on 0151 934 2067.
 The use of flash photography or additional lighting will not be permitted except with the permission of the Chairperson of the meeting.
 The authority given by legislation for the filming at public meetings relates to the meeting itself and does not extend to anyone seated in the public gallery who is not part of the proceedings. *Please note: Some Council meetings or parts of meetings are not open to the public due to legal requirements.

 The Cabinet is the part of the Council which is responsible for most of the day-to-day decisions.
-The Cabinet is made up of the Leader of the Council and six other Councillors appointed by the Leader.
-When major decisions are to be discussed or made, these are published in the Cabinet's Forward Plan when they can be anticipated.
+The Cabinet is made up of the Leader of the Council and nine other Councillors appointed by the Leader.
+When major decisions are to be discussed or made, these are published in the Cabinet's Forward Plan with details of when they can be anticipated to be made.